dnoh/HumanBehaviorVolatilityPredictor/README.md

 # HumanBehaviorVolatilityPredictor
-## Using Machine Learning models to predict the volatility of human behavior datasets.
+### Using Machine Learning models to predict the volatility of human behavior datasets.

-* Bullet list
+* How to run:
   * Nested bullet